wakabibrian/React-Jonas/README.md

 -   Useful when rendering the entire component conditionally but not pieces of JSX

 ## 15. Extracting JSX Into a New Component

+## 16. Destructuring Props

+-   Avoiding writing props. ....
+-   Helps to know which props the component will receive